IKOSOFT-Dev/IKOSOFT-API/README.md

 ## Usage

 ### Authentication
 IKOSOFT authenticates API requests using the apiKey.
-Based on their permissions the api keys can give you access to all API endpoints or just to a limited number of endpoints.
+Based on their permissions the api keys can give you access to all API endpoints or just to a limited number of endpoints.<br>
-All requests need an apiKey in the HTTP header of the request, otherwise a 401 Unauthorized response will be returned  by the API.
+All requests need an apiKey in the HTTP header of the request, otherwise a 401 Unauthorized response will be returned  by the API.<br>
 In the case the apiKey does not have the permissions to access a certain endpoint a 403 Forbidden response will be returned.

 ### Header parameters
-Most requests need 2 parameters to be passed in the HTTP Header.
+Most requests need 2 parameters to be passed in the HTTP Header.<br>
-The parameters are the "apiKey" and the "instituteId".
+The parameters are the "apiKey" and the "instituteId".<br>
-The instituteId is the ID of the salon/institute that is assigned in the Merlin X2 software.
+The instituteId is the ID of the salon/institute that is assigned in the Merlin X2 software.<br>

 ### Input and output parameters
-All the input and output parameters can be found in the swagger documentation mentioned above.
+All the input and output parameters can be found in the swagger documentation mentioned above.<br>
-Each method also specifies the possible HTTP status codes.
+Each method also specifies the possible HTTP status codes.<br>
-In case of a non-successful status code, aka something outside the 200-299 range, the IKOSOFT API will return the status code (400,401,403,403, 500 for example) and also the following json structure in the response.
+In case of a non-successful status code, aka something outside the 200-299 range, the IKOSOFT API will return the status code (400,401,403,403, 500 for example) and also the following json structure in the response.<br>
 ```JSON response in case of error
 {
 	"ErrorCode":3,